DevV2M/COMP6461F23-Networks/README.md

 In `Intellij`, you can simply open the project and run the application. or you can create a JAR file and run it from the command line.

+## Using JAR

+1. Navigate to the project source directory
+   `cd out/artifacts/httpc_jar`
+2. Run the application using the JAR file
+   `java -jar httpc.jar`

 ## Using with Command Line

 1. Navigate to the project source directory